MKamel89/Udacity-Microservices/README.md

 ## Setup the Environment

-* Create a virtualenv and activate it
+* <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">Create a virtualenv and activate it</a>
 * Run `make install` to install the necessary dependencies

 ### Running `app.py`